Jannat (2008 film): Reception

+Release

+Jannat premiered at Gulistan Cinema, Lahore, Pakistan, on 15 May 2008.
+The film was released on 825 screens in India on 16 May 2008.

 Reception

 A critic from The Times of India wrote that "Truly, this one's a case of a great opportunity going kaput".
 Raja Sen of Rediff.com wrote that "Jannat all comes down to the romance.
-The girl is a callcenter executive who doubles up as a stripper?
+The girl is a call center executive who doubles up as a stripper?
 The guy is a hardcore pro but bawls like a baby to make another bet?
 It is the unpredictability these two promise that makes Jannat interesting, even if ultimately a bit of a con job".
 A critic from The Economic Times wrote that "Alas in search of this heaven we only find hell".

 Sequel

 The sequel to Jannat was released on 4 May 2012, under the title of Jannat 2.
 The main direction/production crew remained the same.
 It was directed by Kunal Deshmukh, and produced by Mukesh Bhatt and Mahesh Bhatt once again.
 Emraan Hashmi also appeared as the male lead actor again, opposite Esha Gupta, with Randeep Hooda in a supporting role.
 The music for the sequel was composed by Pritam.
 It was also commercially successful and grossed ₹650 million.